 DATA ; Five-story reinforced concrete building / Location : Kishi-machi, Kita-ku, Tokyo / Design : Takeo Kamiya architect and associates, January - June 1989 / Structural design : Isamu Suga / Mechanical design : Hiroaki Higashi/ Electrical design : Shoichi Yamazaki / Furniture : Suruga Isho / Construction : Izumi Construction, August 1989 - November 1991 / Site area : 152 square meters / Total floor area : 534 square meters / Magazine : "Kenchiku Sekkei Shiryo 33" Urban small building / Photographs : Isao Imbe

-The site is convenient in transportation, near the Ohji railway station, but its surroundings are not ordered, being difficult to say a beautiful environment.
+The site is convenient in transportation, near the Oji railway station, but its surroundings are not orderly, being difficult to call a beautiful environment.
 In addition, it faces a broad area of rail roads, such as the Tohoku Main Line, the noises of which demand firm sound insulation.
-In contrast with these minus factors, being a corner site at an intersection, though small, was judged to be favorable for lighting and form-giving.
+In contrast with these minuses, being a corner site at an intersection, though small, was judged to be favorable for lighting and form-giving.

-The owner operates a small real estate company in front of Ohji railway station.
-Although it was not necessarily urgent to own the head office, he decided to erect a building there because of the vacancy of the site and a need to replace some assets for business.
-As he was still wavering until the half way of the construction whether it would be for own use or for rent, he wanted that the floors should be changeable to rental use any time but to be designed in high-grade for the headquarters.
+The owner operates a small real estate company in front of Oji railway station.
+Although it was not necessarily urgent to own the head office building, he decided to erect a building there because of the vacancy of the site and a need to replace some assets for business.
+As he was still wavering until half way through the construction whether it would be for his own use or for lease, he wanted that the floors be changeable for rental use any time but also to be designed in high-grade for the headquarters.

-Owing to secure a parking space for the maximum number of cars on the first floor, the entrance hall became a minimum size.
-I set instead a water basin with a fountain there to compensate it, hoping everyday passing through the hall become more impressive and pleasant.
+In order to secure a parking space for the maximum number of cars on the first floor, the entrance hall became of minimal size.
+I set instead a water basin with a fountain there to compensate, hoping everyday passing through the hall become more impressive and pleasant.

-The office spaces from the second to the fifth floors were designed to be able to use independently both spatially and technically in various equipment, considering the convenience of floor rentals.
-On the other hand, each room was meticulously designed to follow the then allocated use to avoid the homogeneity of all floors, such as general office, reception room, and conference room.
+The office spaces from the second to the fifth floors were designed to be used independently both spatially and technically with various equipment, considering the convenience of floor rentals.
+On the other hand, each room was meticulously designed to follow the then allocated use to avoid homogeneity, such as general office, reception room, and conference room.